JuliaComputing/gRPCClient.jl/README.md

 Method to check the response of a gRPC request and raise a `gRPCException` if it has failed.
 If `throw_error` is set to false, returns `true` or `false` indicating success instead.

+### `gRPCException`

+Every gRPC request returns the result and a future representing the status of the gRPC request.
+Use the `gRPCCheck` method on the status future to check the request status and throw a `gRPCException` if it is not successful.

+The abstract `gRPCException` type has the following concrete implementations:

+- `gRPCMessageTooLargeException`
+- `gRPCServiceCallException`

+### `gRPCMessageTooLargeException`

+A `gRPMessageTooLargeException` exception is thrown when a message is encountered that has a size greater than the limit configured.
+Specifically, `max_recv_message_length` while receiving  and `max_send_message_length` while sending.

+A `gRPMessageTooLargeException` has the following members:

+- `limit`: the limit value that was exceeded
+- `encountered`: the amount of data that was actually received or sent before this error was triggered.
+Note that this may not correspond to the full size of the data, as error may be thrown before actually materializing the complete data.

+### `gRPCServiceCallException`

+A `gRPCServiceCallException` is thrown if a gRPC request is not successful.
+It has the following members:

+- `message`: any error message if request was not successful